adrianari/corona-news-analysis/preparation/README.md

  <p></p>
 <b> OUTPUT FILES:</b>  Dataframe with all the articles per news outlet as csv
 <p></p>
 Standard data cleaning process.
 Not to be mistaken with text preprocessment in an NLP way of understanding.
+After this step, the single article csv were manually loaded into a mariadb-database.
 <br>
 <p></p>